-This course introduces the basics of emergency first aid treatment.
-Topics include rescue breathing, CPR, first aid for choking and bleeding, and other first aid procedures.
-Upon completion, students should be able to demonstrate skills in providing emergency care for the sick and injured until medical help can be obtained.
+completion, students should be able to demonstrate skills in providing emergency care for the sick and injured until medical help can be obtained.
 This course has been approved for transfer under the CAA and ICAA as a pre-major and/or elective course requirement.

-HEA 120 Community Health 3 0 0 3
+HEA 120 Community Health 3 0 0 3 Prerequisites: None Some Som issues.

-This course provides information about contemporary community health and school hygiene issues.
 Topics include health education and current information about health trends.
 Upon completion, students should be able to recognize and devise strategies to prevent today's community health problems.
 This course has been approved for transfer under the CAA and ICAA as a pre-major and/or elective course requirement.